Inventory

 Overview

-The Inventory API offers a streamlined solution for retrieving asset amounts within a user's inventory, providing essential information such as total cost and total quantity for each asset.
+The Inventory API offers a streamlined solution to retrieve a user's inventory, providing essential information such as total cost and total quantity for each asset.

 Key Terms

-• Tax Lot / Inventory Lot / Lot: A tax lot represents a specific group of units in an investment acquired at the same time and cost basis.
-Accurate tracking of tax lots is essential for proper tax gain or loss calculation when an asset is disposed of.
+• Tax Lot / Lot: A tax lot, otherwise known simply as a "lot," represents a specific set of investment units acquired in a single transaction.
+Each tax lot is characterized by its acquisition date, cost basis, asset type, and quantity.
+Accurate tracking of tax lots is essential for proper tax gain or loss calculation when an asset is disposed of, ensuring compliance with tax regulations and optimizing tax outcomes.

 • Acquisition Date: The acquisition date is the date when an individual gains control of an asset.
 In the United States, this date determines the holding period (Long Term or Short Term) for tax purposes.
 The accurate determination of the original acquisition date is crucial, especially when assets are transferred.